Gadji-M/PoolSeq_OMIcsTouch/README.md

 ##### Hi there 👋 😁

 I'm a PhD student in Cameroon.
-I'm currently working on multiOMICs data to identify signatures of positive selection associated to resistance escalation in major malaria vectors.
-Shell, python and R scripts below described the pipeline used for the analyses and visualization of the Poolseq GWAS data.
+My research currently focused on applying MultiOMICs on major malaria vectors to detect novel genetic markers and microbial signature driving widespread of insecticide super-resistance to track gene flow and developing more effective strategies for vector control, ultimately contributing to efforts to eradicate malaria.
+Shell, python and R scripts below described the pipeline (OMIcsTouch) used for the analyses and visualization of the Poolseq GWAS data.

 ## [Features](#section-1)
-OMIcsTouch is a computational pipeline base on shell, python and R script to analyse Illumina Whole Genome data of any organism including Anopheles spp (funestus and gambiae).
-It performs Poolseq and Metagenomic analyses including pairwise genetic differentiation among population, GWAS,  Meta-taxomomy, differential abundance analysis, diversity analyses, selective sweeps analyses, variant calling and annotation.
+`OMIcsTouch` is a computational pipeline base on shell, python and R script designed to analyse Illumina Whole Genome data of any organism including *Anopheles* spp (*funestus* and *gambiae*).
+It performs Poolseq and Metagenomic analyses including pairwise genetic differentiation between populations, GWAS,  Meta-taxomomy, differential abundance analysis, diversity analyses, selective sweeps analyses, variant calling and annotation.
 The workflow can perform these analyses on illumina paired-end PoolSeq data.
 This pipeline combines several Bioinformatics tools available in various repository.
-Because, it has automated scripts, it allows non Bioinformaticians to easely analyse thier Omics data without needing a lot of Bioinformatics trainings and it's time saving as well.
+Due to its automated scripts, this tool enables individuals who are not experts in bioinformatics to easily analyze their omics data without requiring extensive bioinformatics training.
+It also offers the advantage of time-saving efficiency.

 ## Table of Contents